Fishing

 transport costs; fish-meal factories used the by-products for further profits.

-Saturation of the market had to come at
+Saturation of the market had to

-saw the first British legislation limiting catches and introducing quotas.
+also saw the first British legislation limiting catches and introducing quotas.

 If the First World War had been